OpenMDAO/POEMs/POEM_029.md

 `list_inputs` and `list_outputs` are less flexible and have different default behaviors than would be preferable for a metadata retrieval function called primarily from configure().

+The current versions of `list_inputs` and `list_outputs` only retrieve the variable values by default, and values will often not be needed in `configure`, where it's more likely for entries like 'shape' to be needed.
+Also, certain metadata items are not retrievable at all using `list_inputs` and `list_outputs`.
+Finally, `list_inputs` and `list_outputs` always gather or allgather the full value of distributed variables depending on the value of `all_procs`, but only if `out_stream` is the default value or is not None.
+The values of variables returned from `list_inputs` and `list_outputs` are always, however, just the local values.
+This behavior, where full distributed values are written to the output stream but only local values are returned, could lead to confusion.
+Also, using the default args would generate unwanted output if called from `configure`, and could result in unnecessary gather/allgather of distributed values, which could be quite large.

 Description
 -----------